med-skyied/Cyber_Scan/README.md

-Using the SHODAN API.
+This project Leverages the SHODAN API.

-### a Cyber Security project, This project will be about a foreinsecs tool.
+### a Cyber Security project, This project will be a tool to get infromations about the devices in the internet. and will present the data in a Cyber Security Maner.
-This tool will help analysing the web for petential infected devices and systems ( with knows seeeecurity isseues ) around the internet.
+This tool will help analysing the web for petential infected devices and systems ( with knows security issues ) around the internet.

 ### this will use the shodan API and python trechnologies in the back end.